 With the idea of these compressed air mechanics, one can further develop a design that gets to fire multiple darts at once.
 And this is possible with half-open valves that allow the dart to partway loading.
 So that the compressed air can leak through the top valve easily.

 And that way more than one dart are out at once as there’s now access to all valves.
-However, this will impact the darts performance and weaken its pressure to only be compatible on close range.
+However, this will impact the dart’s performance and weaken its pressure to only be compatible at close range.
 As the air, this way slips to three payloads.
 And this results in trajectory power being diluted.

 That’s pretty much all the complicating parts about the nerf gun that you don’t really have to get about if not there’s a specific intention.
 As these are pretty perplexing matters that nerfs designers, makers, and manufacturers are continuously discussing and modernizing to bring better models in the market of nerf guns or blasters.